simpuid/stacky/README.md

 Example-

 * `45>A` will put an element valued 45 to stack __A__ and set the source stack to __A__.

-Since the elements are 8-bit unsigned integers, therefore the last 8-bit of the numbers are stored in the elements.
-Example-

-* `45>A` and `301>A` results the same.

 ### Loops